tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 # Negotiating Certificate Compression

+This extension is only supported with TLS 1.3 and newer; if TLS 1.2 or earlier is negotiated, the peers MUST ignore this extension.

 This document defines a new extension type (compress_certificate(TBD)), which can be used to signal the supported compression formats for the Certificate message to the peer.
-Whenever it is sent by the client as a ClientHello message extension ([RFC5246], Section 7.4.1.4), it indicates the support for compressed server certificates.
+Whenever it is sent by the client as a ClientHello message extension ([I-D.ietf-tls-tls13], Section 4.1.2), it indicates the support for compressed server certificates.
 Whenever it is sent by the server as a CertificateRequest extension ([I-D.ietf-tls-tls13], Section 4.3.2), it indicates the support for compressed client certificates.
-Note that CertificateRequest messages are not supported by TLS versions prior to 1.3.

 By sending a compress_certificate extension, the sender indicates to the peer the certificate compression algorithms it is willing to use for decompression.